ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference 1.md

 #### LEADING

 This hint firstly joins the tables that are used in a hint.
+If more than one LEADING hint is used, only the first LEADING hint is effective.
+When used with the ORDERED hint, the ORDERED hint is ignored.
+If the Lateral View is specified in the table used for hint, it has no effect.

 ![](media/SQL/d7925f2e0025071a87646b15d2fee986.png)